wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-linux-use-ssh-key.md

 - [Windows](/documentation/articles/virtual-machines-windows-use-ssh-key)
 - [Linux/Mac](/documentation/articles/virtual-machines-linux-use-ssh-key)

 This topic describes how to use **ssh-keygen** and **openssl** on Linux and Mac to create and use **ssh-rsa** format and **.pem** format files to secure communication with Azure VMs based on Linux.
 Creating Linux-based Azure Virtual Machines using the Resource Manager deployment model is recommended for new deployments and takes an *ssh-rsa* type public key file or string (depending on the deployment client).
-The [preview portal](https://manage.windowsazure.cn) currently accepts only the **ssh-rsa** format strings, whether for classic or Resource Manager deployments.
+The [Azure Management Portal](https://manage.windowsazure.cn) currently accepts only the **ssh-rsa** format strings, whether for classic or Resource Manager deployments.

 > [AZURE.INCLUDE [learn-about-deployment-models](../includes/learn-about-deployment-models-both-include.md)]
-To create these types of files for use on a Windows computer to communicate securely with Linux VMs in Azure, see [Use SSH keys on Windows](/documentation/articles/virtual-machines-windows-use-ssh-key).

 ## Which files do you need?